gucomp/resources/README.md

 - [IEEE Computer Society](https://www.computer.org/) - Professional organization
 - [ACM Student Membership](https://www.acm.org/membership/student) - Computing professionals network

+> [!NOTE]
-*This repository is a work in progress.
+> This repository is a work in progress.
 Don't hesitate to open a pull request or submit an issue.